 - Conservation Voltage Reduction (CVR) The Conservation Voltage Reduction (CVR) Project is made possible by OUC's investment in its Advanced Meter Infrastructure (AMI) and more sophisticated distribution equipment.
 The availability of AMI customer load and voltage interval data provides an opportunity to optimize voltage control and thereby reduce energy consumption based on better awareness and monitoring of system conditions at customer service points.
 Benefits of CVR include conservation related reductions in customer energy usage and line losses (with associated reductions in fuel usage) and lower demands on generation resources.
-As of December 2020, OUC had 135 circuits of the total of 282 circuits under CVR control and savings of approximately 18,622,000 kWh annually. - Power Plant Efficiency improvements Over the last few years OUC has made additional investments in improving the energy efficiency at its generation facilities.
-Some of these investments include; a turbine upgrade, VFD and EMS in Stanton Unit 2 and a turbine upgrade, EMS and an AQC Duct Repair in Stanton Unit 1.
-The combined effects of these improvements contributed to 51,293,000 kWh savings in 2020. - OUCooling Chilled Water District(s) Efficiency Improvements OUCooling currently serves 48 customers and provides 46,413 tons of cooling.
+As of December 2021, OUC had 144 circuits of the total of 282 circuits under CVR control and savings of approximately 17,160,784 kWh annually. - Power Plant Efficiency Improvements During 2021, OUC continued to make investments in improving the energy efficiency at its generation facilities.
+The energy reduction realized in 2021 due to these efficiency improvements totaled 123,593,621 kWh. - OUCooling Chilled Water District(s) Efficiency Improvements OUCooling currently serves 50 customers and provides 49,753 tons of cooling.
 OUCooling's success has relied on the fact that OUCooling can deliver cooling more efficiently and less costly than what a customer would likely produce on their own.
 The way OUCooling succeeds is by investing in higher efficiency chillers and equipment and optimizes its operations on a continuous basis.
-The enhanced efficient operation of OUCooling is estimated to save approximately 21,485,000 kWh in 2020.
+The enhanced efficient operation of OUCooling is estimated to have saved approximately 25,391,686 kWh in 2021.